juerslab/Maker-simple_microscope/objects/juersdh/Obj01_objective-micro-adapter.md

 - 2.0 mm - too large (in & out easily)
 - 1.6 mm - too thin (can't get in)
 - 1.8 mm - too large by a smidge
 - 1.7 mm - this is pretty good.
 It goes in relatively smoothly and then stays put.
+(Sometimes - other times too tight.)
+- 1.75 mm - seems better(?)

+9/23/2024
+Next, it would be nice to have rounded corners.
+This can be done with the BOSL2 library.
+Also move the opening for the USB connector over to try to center camera better:
+- 0.2 mm - this actually looks off center; so I go back to zero.

+Rounded corners with radius 1 are ok. radius 2 looks better, except on the surface contacting the build plate.
+The brim seems stuck.
+So I go back to 1.

 ### Objective ring
 And the objective ring: